 Because of the high oily deposits, oil-based stain tends to have a darker color.

-- The wood stain covers wood properly with fewer coats.
+- Covers the surface properly with fewer coats.

-- Oil-based wood stains are durable and able to withstand wear and tear.
+- It’s durable and able to withstand wear and tear.

 Related Read: Wood Stain Dry Time

-- Water-based wood stains have low durability and poor wood protection.
+- It has low durability and poor wood protection.

-- Water-based wood stain raises the wood fibers as it dries causing splinters.
+- Raises the wood fibers as it dries, causing splinters.

 Related Read: Oil-Based vs Water-Based Stain